-That's why I decided to extract this part, especially that my established follower's group is composed of many entrepreneurs.
+That’s why I decided to extract this part, especially since my established follower group is composed of many entrepreneurs.
 But this knowledge is priceless for any professional, especially that applies to personal relationships too.

 Let’s dive in.

 Now more than ever spotting your right employees got more challenging than ever.
 In its 2018 Employee Tenure Summary, the BLS reported, the median employee tenure was 4.3 years for men and 4.0 years for women.
 We don’t have the data for 2019, but we also know that this longevity varies by age and occupation while retention becomes a catch and release game.

 That is why any tool that can help you as an employer to at least predict retention probabilities can be a game-changer.
 And here comes the undeniable utility of the mindset method.
 I call it the mindset method because it uses one of the subconscious mindset filters which we all know are running us on autopilot.
 And working with the filters is like hacking someone’s brain.